ch-sa/typora-blubook-modest-theme/README.md

 ## Changes to the Original

+1. Centered title with slight blue gradient
-1. More light-weight headings (smaller and thinner)
+2. More light-weight headings (smaller and thinner)
-2. Unobtrusive numbers and letters prefixing headings
+3. Unobtrusive numbers and letters prefixing headings
-3. Wider content box
+4. Wider content box
-4. Centered title
+5. Tables with centered headings only separated by row borders